eldowling/appetite_fitness_prj4/README.md

 - The Stripe payments API provides a secure and convenient method to process the customer card payment details.
 - On confirmation of the order and payment being processed, the order summary page is then displayed.
 This can also be access through the user's profile where a history of all orders is displayed.
 - An order confirmation email is also sent once the order has been successfully completed, for the user to keep for their records.
+- The site users can also add product reviews, these reviews are visible on the Product Details page on the Reviews tab near the end of the page.
+The Add Review button is available to the site users and allows them to add a review with a title and details about the product as well as giving them the option to rate the product.
+When the review is saved it will display a star rating using star icons to depict rating with the number of stars out of a possible five stars.
+The same star rating is displayed on the product, which is calculated from an average star rating taken from all the reviews for that product.
 - The community area allows users to create discussion topics for both Fitness and Nutrition topics.
 The main community page displays a list of all previous topics.
 This list can be sorted and is automatically paginated to reduce the number of records being loaded, which is better for speed and uses less data.
 - A community member has the option to add new discussion topics for a selected product.
 This can provide an evaluation of the product / service or class.
 It can also be used to give a report on their progress through the program, or to ask questions related to the product.
 The discussion topic can be edited by the author.
 - Other community members can add comments to each discussion in order to respond to the topic posted.
 These comments can also be edited and updated by the comment author.